almajd3713/le_epic_shortener/docs/frontend.md

 `App` owns the single `links: LinkItem[]` array:

 - On mount, `listURLs()` fetches existing links from `GET /api/urls` and populates the list.
-  If the response is `404` (endpoint not available), the list starts empty — no error is shown.
+  If the request fails, the list starts empty — no error is shown.
 - When the user shortens a new URL, `ShortenForm` calls `onShortened(item)`, which prepends the new item to `links` so it appears at the top of the table immediately.